How do I register for Waterloo Ready in Portal?

 Full-time and part-time undergraduate students are automatically covered by the WUSA Health & Dental Plan.
 This includes international students, co-op students on officially recognized work terms, and students attending Waterloo on exchange.

 The WUSA Dental & Health Plan allows you to access a variety of health professionals and receive coverage for prescription drugs, vaccinations, diagnostic services, and medical equipment.
-Your plan also extends to vision coverage, travel coverage, dental care and a new mental health and wellness support service, Empower Me
+Your plan also extends to vision coverage, travel coverage, dental care and a mental health and wellness support service, Empower Me.
+Review who's covered.

 I AM A BASE/iBASE STUDENT.
 WHAT DOES THAT MEAN FOR ME?

-As a Bridge to Academic Success in English (BASE) or Intensive Bridge to Academic Success in English (iBASE) student, you will be able to access to all parts of First Year Orientation and Waterloo Ready events.
+As a Bridge to Academic Success in English (BASE) or Intensive Bridge to Academic Success in English (iBASE) student, you are invited to all Waterloo Orientation and Waterloo Ready events.

-For iBASE students, you may not be able to attend some Waterloo Ready events as they happen during your class time in the summer.
-Your Student Experience and Housing team at Renison will help you to know more about which events you will be able to still attend.
+Please note: iBASE students may not be able to attend some Waterloo Ready events as they may happen during your class time in the summer.
+Your Student Experience and Housing team at Renison will let you know which events you can attend.

 BASE and iBASE students are encouraged to attend both International Orientation and First Year Orientation.

-How do I get a Proof of Enrolment for my Registered Education Savings Plan (RESP)?
+How do I get Proof of Enrolment for my Registered Education Savings Plan (RESP)?

-Once you officially select/enroll in courses for the upcoming term, you can produce your Proof of Enrolment letter from Quest.
-This letter will confirm your name, student ID number, program information and enrolment status.
-You can then submit this Proof of Enrolment directly to your RESP company,avoiding the need for the Registrar’s Office to complete the verification request.
+Once you officially select/enroll in courses for the upcoming term, you can produce your Proof of Enrolment letter in Quest.
+This letter will confirm your name, student number, program information and enrolment status.
+You can submit this Proof of Enrolment letter directly to your RESP company.